6 Gold Buying Mistakes to Avoid

 If you make the following mistakes when buying gold, you may have buyer's remorse.

-Don't Buy Gold from a Subscription Service
+1. Buying Gold from a Subscription Service

 It’s safe to say we’ve all seen ads on television, online, in magazines, and yes—even the newspaper (for those of us who still like getting our hands a little dirty on Sunday morning).
 The ads can look pretty convincing, too.
 Gold coins at historic prices—get yours now before the reserve is depleted!

 So, you break out your credit card and place an order for an American Gold Eagle, maybe a Saint-Gaudens Double Eagle.
-Good thing you put your order in now before the gold was gone.
+Good thing you put your order in now before the yellow metal was gone.
 You sign up for a subscription plan while you’re at it, just to guarantee your supply of gold never runs out.

-Be Wary of Fear as a Selling Point
+2. Experiencing Fear as a Selling Point

 Chances are, if you’re buying your gold from a glitzy full-page advertisement blaring phrases like “last chance,” “historic prices,” “final opportunity,” or the like, you’ve probably just been had.
 This is how some gold companies make a grab at your wallet by playing your emotions like a piano.
 Maybe they want to instill the fear of missing out (“FOMO,” as some acronymize it).
-Or perhaps they want you to feel like you’ve got to stock up now so you can put away something for the kids or grandkids—or before the monetary system collapses, or gold goes to $5,000 an ounce, or, or, or…
+Or perhaps they want you to feel like you’ve got to stock up now so you can put away something in a safety deposit box for the kids or grandkids—or before the monetary system collapses, or gold goes to $5,000 an ounce, or, or, or…

 These companies will use every fear tactic in the book to make you subscribe to a plan in which you’re paying for overpriced gold on a regular basis.
 Please don’t do it!